Tales from the Hood: "Hard-Core Convert"

 Crazy K is put through a process of torture to make him learn the consequences of his actions.
 First, his hair (with a "K" cut into the front) is shaved off.
 He is then loaded onto a gyroscopic modulator, forced to visualize images involving KKK members and actual photographs of lynching victims, interspersed with grisly, stylized footage of gang violence and his own actions.
 Dr. Cushing expounds on the fact that Crazy K killed many innocent black people without remorse or second thought.

 For the next part of the trial, Crazy K is put into a sensory deprivation chamber, where he is confronted by the souls of the people he has killed, intentionally or otherwise, including his friends and an innocent little girl.
-Despite hinting at his own personal abuse in his childhood, Crazy K refuses to accept any responsibility for his crimes, and Dr. Cushing tearfully warns him that he won't get another chance for forgiveness.
+Despite hinting at his own personal abuse in his childhood, Crazy K refuses to accept any responsibility for his crimes, and an illusion of Dr. Cushing tearfully warns him that he won't get another chance for forgiveness.
 Having refused the one opportunity to redeem himself, Crazy K is transported back to the moment when he was shot (revealing the whole sequence to have been a dream or hallucination).
 This time, he is finished off by the three gunmen, who leave his corpse abandoned in the street.

 "Welcome to My Mortuary" (epilogue)

 Following the telling of Crazy K's story, Stack, Ball, and Bulldog are revealed to be Crazy K's killers.
-In a heated turn of events, the dealers, having grown hostile with Simms and unnerved by the revelation that he knows their crime, threaten Simms, telling him he will be killed unless he gives them their drugs.
+In a heated turn of events, the dealers, having grown hostile with Simms and unnerved by the revelation that he knows their crime, threaten Simms; telling him he will be killed unless he gives them their drugs.
 Simms leads them deeper into the funeral home and tells them their "reward" is in three closed caskets.
-Each drug dealer finds that the casket he opens contains their own corpse, revealing that they were dead all this time.
+Each drug dealer finds that the casket he opens contains their own corpse, revealing that they were dead the entire time.

-After disarming them, Simms explains that after the murder of Crazy K, they were killed by Crazy K's associates as retaliation (although in the story, they were shot and killed by the police, which is eventually proven false by Crazy K's death and Mr. Simms's confirmation).
+After disarming them, Simms explains that after the murder of Crazy K, they were killed by Crazy K's associates in retaliation (although in the story, they were shot and killed by the police, which is eventually proven false by Crazy K's death and Mr. Simms' confirmation).
 Bulldog asks Simms how they can be dead when they are all seemingly alive, together in the same funeral home.
-Simms tells them that the funeral home is actually Hell and he morphs himself into Satan.
-The drug dealers scream in horror as the walls of the funeral home shatter to reveal an inferno that consumes them.
+Simms tells them that the funeral home is actually Hell and he morphs into a demonic creature, revealing himself to be Satan.
+The drug dealers scream in horror as the walls of the funeral home crumble to reveal an infernal hellscape that consumes them.
 They are left to burn with all the tortured souls while Satan laughs.